 And now the Government has promised another much-needed amendment — a new legally-binding target to halt the decline in species by 2030.
 We’ll need to wait to see more details, but this sounds encouragingly like the ‘2030 State of Nature target’ that Rewilding Britain has been calling for as part of an NGO coalition led by Wildlife & Countryside Link.
 Of course, it’s not enough to simply halt the decline in biodiversity – we need it to massively recover.
 And the full details of the target won’t be known until we see the reintroduced Environment Bill.
-So if you haven’t already, please sign and share the petition calling for this – it will be handed in to Ministers in early June.

 Also good news, albeit less headline-grabbing, is that England’s nature watchdog, Natural England, is in line for a 47% increase in its budgets.
 Natural England has an absolutely critical role to play in progressing rewilding and nature recovery in this country, so following a decade of spending cuts, its budget increase is very welcome and long overdue.

 This week also saw the publication of the long-awaited England Tree Action Plan (previously called the Tree Strategy).
 Hundreds of Rewilding Britain supporters submitted evidence to the Government’s consultation on the Tree Strategy last year.
 So it’s great to see that Ministers have listened to our calls for greater support for natural regeneration – allowing trees to self-seed naturally, rather than always just planting them.
-Natural regeneration, as our report on this subject explains, can generate more varied, wildlife-rich habitats than planting trees that are all of the same age – at the same time as locking up carbon from the air to help tackle the climate emergency.
+Natural regeneration, as our report explains, can generate more varied, wildlife-rich habitats than planting trees that are all of the same age – at the same time as locking up carbon from the air to help tackle the climate emergency.

 That’s why we’re very encouraged by the newly-unveiled England Woodland Creation Offer, a grant which will reward farmers and land managers not simply for planting trees, but for allowing them to naturally regenerate, too.
 The devil may prove to be in the detail, however – we’re hearing that the terms of the grant may limit funding for natural regeneration to being within only a short distance from a seed source (such as an existing woodland or large hedge).
 But we know that trees can re-seed over long distances – for instance, the Chair of Natural England, Tony Juniper, recently tweeted about natural regeneration at Monks Wood National Nature Reserve taking place 300 metres from a seed source.
 We’ll be looking closely at the terms and conditions of the new grant scheme when this is published.